Is it safe to go to PNG… This is a question I get asked a lot, and the honest answer is no, it’s not 100% safe.

 Is It Safe To Go To PNG – Raskols…

-That danger is principally from the Raskols that have become a permanent and very negative feature of Port Moresby.
-And also of Lae and Mount Hagen.
+The principal danger in Papua New Guinea comes from the Raskols – gangs that have become a permanent and highly negative feature in cities like Port Moresby, Lae, and Mount Hagen.

 Is It Safe To Go To PNG – Good Sense